 Mary Evelyn McCurdy

 Mary Evelyn was homeschooled by her parents, Ray and Charlene Notgrass.
 Mary Evelyn (most commonly called Mev) has been working with Notgrass since she was in high school.
-Her main role is as a graphic designer.
+She primarily works in graphic design and curriculum development.

 Mev enjoys writing and creating art in many forms.
 When she was fifteen she organized the Homeschool Dramatic Society, and since then she has produced an original historical musical drama each year with homeschooled students in Middle Tennessee.
 She thrives on writing scripts and songs and directing and choreographing the productions.
 In 2008 she and her mom took one of Mev's productions to Belize and directed school children there in a musical production for their community.
 Mev also enjoys writing and directing skits for children in their church.

 Mev married Nate, the man of her dreams, in 2010.
 Mev has enjoyed homeschooling on both ends--first as a student and now as a parent!